Willamalane strives to meet current park and recreation demands while planning for the needs of future generations.

-If you would like more information, please contact Greg Hyde at 541-736-4050 or at email@example.com.
+If you would like more information, please contact Fraser MacDonald at 541-736-4051 or at firstname.lastname@example.org.

 The Oregon SDC Act requires a "methodology" for showing how SDCs are developed.
 Willamalane's SDC Methodology was updated in 2006, and park and recreation SDC rates were set based on this analysis.
 The methodology provides for annual adjustments to the SDC rates, effective at the beginning of each new calendar year.